FIDE rankings

 The International Chess Federation (FIDE) governs international chess competition.
-Each month, FIDE publishes the lists "Top 100 Players", "Top 100 Women", "Top 100 Juniors" and "Top 100 Girls" rankings of countries according to the average rating of their top 10 players and top 10 female players.
-The Elo rating system is used.
+Each month, FIDE publishes rating lists including "Top 100 Players", "Top 100 Women", "Top 100 Juniors", "Top 100 Girls", and national rankings based on the average rating of each country's top 10 players and top 10 female players in classical chess.
+Ratings are calculated using the Elo rating system.

 Top players

-The top 20 players were ranked on 1 March 2023 as follows:
+The top 20 players were ranked on 1 November 2025 as follows:

 Top women

-The top 20 female players were ranked on 1 January 2023 as follows:
+The top 20 female players were ranked on 1 November 2025 as follows:

 Top juniors

 Juniors are considered to be players who will remain under the age of 21 years for the duration of the current calendar year.

-The top 20 juniors were ranked on 1 January 2023 as follows:
+The top 20 juniors were ranked on 1 November 2025 as follows:

 Top girls

 Girls are considered to be female players who will remain under the age of 21 years for the duration of the current calendar year.

-The top 20 girls were ranked on 1 January 2023 as follows:
+The top 20 girls were ranked on November 2025 as follows:

 Top federations

 Every month, FIDE publishes a list ranking federations according to the average rating of their top 10 players.
-The top 20 federations were ranked as follows on 1 January 2023:
+The top 20 federations in Open were ranked on 1 November 2025 as follows: